 ANY.RUN is not only an interactive tool for malware analysis.
 It is a service for the exchange of malware data.
 Malware Trends Tracker shows statistics of uploaded malware according to its types over a certain period: all time, a month, 2 weeks, or the last 7 days.

-Click on a cell with malware name to see information about this malicious family:
+Click on a cell with a malware name to see information about this malicious family:

 - malware description;